Did your payday loans cost so much you had to keep on borrowing?

 Deciding if an offer is good enough

-If you aren’t sure, ask in the comments below this article.
+If you don’t know what to do, ask in the comments below this article.
 Accepting an offer settles your whole complaint – you can’t change your mind later.

-Don’t worry that you will “lose” a small offer from a lender by going to the Ombudsman – this doesn’t happen.
+Don’t worry that you will lose a small offer from a lender by going to the Ombudsman – this doesn’t happen.

-An offer to write off your current balance may be good or it may be very poor as you should get a refund as well, see Refunds when you have a balance owing for details and ask in the comments below if you aren’t sure.
+- An offer to write off your current balance may be good or it may be very poor if you should get a refund as well, see Refunds when you have a balance owing for details and ask in the comments below if you aren’t sure.

-If getting defaults or late payments removed from your credit record is important to you, make sure you understand and are happy with what the lender is proposing to do?
+- If getting defaults or late payments removed from your credit record is important to you, are you happy with what the lender is proposing to do?
 Don’t assume your credit record will be cleared if the lender didn’t mention this.